-According to Article 5 of the Convention Defining the Statute of the European Schools, Denmark and other EU members states have a legal obligation to ensure that EB holders:
+European Baccalaureate diploma holders enjoy the same rights and benefits as other holders of secondary school-leaving certificates in their countries.
+According to Article 5 of the Convention Defining the Statute of the European Schools, Denmark and other EU members states have a legal obligation to ensure that:

 Access to higher education/university in Denmark

-The European Baccalaureate is recognised on equal terms with a Danish gymnasium/upper secondary school leaving qualification (Stx, Hfx, Hhx, Htx).
+The European Baccalaureate is recognised in Denmark on a par with the Danish gymnasium/upper secondary school leaving qualification (Stx, Hfx, Hhx, Htx).
 When EB graduates apply for a Danish university, their EB grades are converted to the Danish marking scale based on a table of equivalence/conversion scale developed by the Ministry of Research.